Blocks in Cardano SL

 A block is a fundamental part of the ledger.
-There are two types of blocks: main block and genesis block.
+There are two types of blocks: main blocks and genesis blocks.

-A main block consists of header and body.
-A header contains meta-information about the block, like a block signature.
-A body contains 4 primary components:
+A main block consists of a header and a body.
+The header contains meta-information about the block, for example, a block signature.
+The body contains 4 primary components:

 - Transactions (with separate witnesses for them)

 Transactions are stored in the Merkle tree.
 The list of witnesses for each transaction is stored in the block separately.
 Please read about Transactions in Cardano SL for more info about transaction and witnesses.

 SSC (Shared Seed Computation) is used for the Follow-the-Satoshi algorithm.
 Within every epoch, slot-leaders for the next epoch must be elected.
 These slot-leaders will be able to generate new main blocks and add them to the ledger.
 So SSC is used as a source of randomness for the leader election process.